 Bexhill has become a popular location for dinosaur hunters ever since the storms of November 1999 scoured the beach and exposed a dinosaur trackway (probably made by an Iguanodon).
 However, very little has been published about Cooden, but fossils are actually more common here than at the more frequently visited ‘Galley Hill’ area of Bexhill.
 The Weald Clay here yields remains of dinosaurs, crocodiles, turtles, fish and also plant remains.
 Fossil stems are particularly common in the foreshore clay.
 Cooden also exposures the Tunbridge Wells Sand on the foreshore, but this is not fossiliferous.
 Instead, you need to concentrate on the grey, muddy Weald Clay.
 The fossils are often found in ironstone (sideridic) concretions in this blue-grey clay and provide evidence of land and aquatic life on a Wealden mudplain.
 If you search the foreshore deposits using a knife, pick or trowel, you can easily pry any fossils you find out of the mud.

 A fault on the foreshore at Cooden brings the Tunbridge Wells Sand (on the western side) against the Weald Clay (on the eastern side).
 The Tunbridge Wells Sand consists of silts and sands, with channel structures.
 The Weald Clay consists of grey mud and is where the fossils can be found.
+A very low spring tide is required, to enable the Wealden Beds to be exposed and where dinosaur bone can be collected, along with footcasts of dinosaur prints.

 Common sense when collecting at all locations should always be used and you should check tide times before going.
 However, the sea defences and shingle bank make is highly unlikely that you will get cut off, because, even at high tide, the sea never reaches very far up the beach.
 The only real danger here is mud, which can sometimes be deep around the foreshore exposures.